mooreryan/ocaml_python_bindgen/README.md

 To start, there are (more or less) three types of methods in Python that you can to bind:  attributes/properties, instance methods, and class/static methods.

 `pyml_bindgen` figures out which type of method you want to bind by looking at the value specifications.

+*Note: there are [tests](https://github.com/mooreryan/pyml_bindgen/tree/main/test) that demonstrate many of the rules for properly writing value specifications.
+Check 'em out!*

 ### Types